What every best Hiking Boots has:

-OutdoorGearLab.com really puts gear through the wringer, publishing extensive hands on reviews that are very in-depth and thorough.
+OutdoorGearLab.com really puts gear through the wringer, publishing thorough, in-depth reviews based on extensive hands-on testing.
 They also assign comparative ratings in several categories, including comfort, stability, traction and durability, and offer an easy-to-read ratings chart to help you compare several models at a glance.
-Separate lists are maintained for hiking shoes and women's versions of both boots and shoes.
+Elsewhere on the site, they also maintain separate lists for the best hiking shoes and women's versions of both boots and shoes.

-Backpacker maintains an extensive library of hiking footwear reviews, and their exhaustive hands on testing is some of the most thorough in the industry.
-In this case, each image-only entry in the roundup is linked to a characteristically in-depth review, along with gear specs and an opportunity for readers to publish their own related reviews.
+Backpacker maintains an extensive library of hiking footwear reviews, and their exhaustive hands-on testing is some of the most thorough in the industry.
+In this case, each entry in the roundup gets a single-sentence summary review, with a link to a more in-depth review that covers key characteristics like traction, breathability, foot protection and durability.
+All told, Backpacker's crew of 22 testers hikes more than 4,700 miles for this test alone.

 The outdoors arm of Gizmodo.com subjected a number of hiking boots to extensive testing through hiking and outdoor field work, in a variety of terrain types and weather conditions.
 They provide a brief but thorough review for each of their top picks in both men's and women's categories.
 Although no comparative ratings are assigned, each top pick receives a designation for what it's best at -- for example, the best boot for picky feet.

 The editors of GearInstitute.com subject each boot in this roundup to hands-on testing and rank it in five categories, including comfort, stability/traction and off-trail handling.
 Each boot also receives an overall comparative rating out of 100 points possible, brief pros/cons, and a longer, more detailed review.
 They also maintain a similar roundup of hiking shoe reviews.
-Standout models receive a score of 90 or more.
+Standout models were reviewed in 2016 or more recently and receive a score of 87 or better.
+Elsewhere on the site, they also provide similar reviews of hiking shoes.

 Reviews of hiking boots and shoes posted to Outside Online -- the web presence for Outside magazine -- tend to be short, but they're almost always based on substantial hands-on testing.
 Individual reviews don't receive comparative ratings, but are frequently included in thematic round-ups -- for example, best all-terrain or winter hikers -- that help establish a rough order of ranking.